Sports cupping: Why do Athletes Use Cupping Therapy?

 What happens during a sports cupping treatment?

 The type of cupping therapy performed for a sports treatment is usually dry site cupping.
-During site cupping, cups made of glass or plastic are applied to specific sites on the skin and a vacuum is created using either heat or manual suction.
+During site cupping, glass cups, plastic cups or silicone cups are applied to specific sites on the skin which create a vacuum using either heat or manual suction.
 The cups are usually left in place for around 10 minutes, where they apply negative pressure that lifts the skin and stimulates the tissue beneath.
 This is done to increase local blood flow, to stimulate myofascial trigger and acupuncture points under the skin and to release tension from the muscles.
 Alternatively, cups may be moved in a gliding motion over problem areas of the body to massage the tissues beneath the skin.

 Sports cupping promotes functionality and healing in tired, aching muscles and can also be useful for relieving pain associated with sports injuries.
 Therefore, site cupping can be effective for aiding recovery of athletes after training sessions and competitions and as a treatment for plantar fasciitis, sciatica and frozen shoulder.